 The term paste is used to refer to gemstones made of various kinds of cut glass.
 Lead glass was most commonly used, since the denser the material, the higher the refractive index and the greater the dispersion.
 This is the same reason why lead glass is used for the fracture filling of ruby; it has optical properties that are similar to those of ruby.

 The color is imparted to pastes by the addition, during their manufacture, of various metallic oxides in small proportions.
-Thus cobalt gives a blue color, copper or chromium green, copper or gold give red (under proper treatment) and manganese gives purple.
-By experiment the makers of pastes have become very skillful in imitating the color of almost any precious stone.
-Fine paste emeralds may look better than inferior genuine emeralds.
+Thus cobalt gives a blue color, copper or chromium cause green, copper or gold give red (under proper treatment) and manganese gives purple.
+By experimentation, the makers of pastes have become very skillful in imitating the color of almost any precious stone.
+Fine paste emeralds may even look better than inferior genuine emeralds.

 Antique Paste Brooch